-They’re a fantastic way to navigate downtown in the winter without ever getting a chill, and well worth getting to know because they connect some of the City’s best downtown attractions, restaurants, and shopping.
-I spent countless hours walking the Plus 15 when I worked in corporate Calgary.
-You’ll find a handy map of the +15 system here.
+It’s a fantastic way to navigate downtown in the winter with the family without ever getting a chill, and well worth getting to know because they connect some of the City’s best downtown attractions, restaurants, and shopping.

 Kananaskis country used to be every Calgarian’s little secret.
-While the rest of the world spent their vacation time nearby in beautiful Banff, we Calgarians would head out to the wilds of Kananaskis for weekend hiking and camping.
+While the rest of the world spent their vacation time nearby in beautiful Banff, we Calgarian families would head out to the wilds of Kananaskis for weekend hiking and camping.

 K-country is a little more well known these days, but it’s still a fantastic place to explore the Rocky Mountains and only a 45 minute drive from Calgary proper.
 Kananaskis is a network of three wild, gorgeous mountain parks with 4,000 sq. km.

 The Telus SPARK Science Centre Science World is an impressive 153,000 square foot ode to all things nerdy and good in my list.

 Here’s what Science World has to offer: over one hundred hands-on exhibits, four exhibit galleries, plus one travelling exhibition gallery, an expanded and enhanced Creative Kids Museum, Calgary’s only HD digital Dome Theatre, a new Presentation Theatre and Learning Centre, a 10,000 square-foot atrium, a four-acre outdoor park, and so much more.